Floppy/floppy.github.io/_posts/2015-03-16-provision-of-service-attack.markdown

     and apply a tag.
  * Find the address, and run it through [Open Addresses](http://openaddressesuk.org)' [Sorting Office](http://sorting-office.openaddressesuk.org) app (which I helped write at work) to turn it into structured data.
-Note we don't submit the address into Open Addresses, as there isn't consent from the sender to do so.
+Note we don't submit the address into Open Addresses, as even though the existence of an address isn't personal information,  it feels like it is, and I don't want to annoy anyone.
  * Set the address for the sender back into NationBuilder.
 This also does auto-assignment to wards, constituencies, etc.